Dazhbog: Characteristics

+Relationship to Khors

 Many mythologists also believe Dazhbog to be identical with another East Slavic deity with possible solar attributes, Khors.
 Osip Maximovich Bodjanskij based this theory on the following passage from Primary Chronicle:

 And Vladimir began his reign in Kiev alone and erected idols on the hill outside his palace with porch: Perun of wood with a head of silver and moustache of gold and Khors Dazhbog and Stribog and Simargl and Mokosh.

-Note that the names Khors and Dazhbog are the only two not clearly separated by the word "and" in the text.
-This could be an indication of a compound deity, Khors Dazhbog.
+The names Khors and Dazhbog are the only two not clearly separated by the word "and" in the text.
+It is possible this indicates a compound deity, Khors Dazhbog.
 On this basis, Toporov assumed that Khors could be an Iranian (possibly Sarmatian or Scythian) name for this god, and Dazhbog a Slavic one.
-Boris Rybakov compared Khors and Dazhbog to Helios and Apollo, respectively, concluding that both of them were solar gods, but while Hors represented the Sun itself, Dazhbog, as deus dator, rather symbolised the life-giving power of the Sun.
+Boris Rybakov compared Khors and Dazhbog to Helios and Apollo, respectively, concluding that both of them were solar gods, but while Khors represented the Sun itself, Dazhbog, as deus dator, rather symbolised the life-giving power of the Sun.
 That Khors was indeed a solar deity was deduced from the following passage in the Tale of Igor's Campaign:

 Vseslav the prince judged men; as prince, he ruled towns; but at night he prowled in the guise of a wolf.
 From Kiev, prowling, he reached, before the cocks crew, Tmutorokan.
 The path of great Khors, as a wolf, prowling, he crossed.

 In other words, prince Vseslav reached Tmutorokan before dawn, thus crossing the path of Khors, the Sun.
 In the mythical view of the world, the Sun has to pass through the underworld during the night to reach the eastern horizon by the dawn.
 This, and the fact that prince Vseslav is transformed into a wolf during the night, while "crossing the path of Khors", draws a parallel with the Serbian Dabog, who, as stated already, was believed to be a lame "wolf shepherd" who rules over the underworld.